-At Bemidji State Olczyk serves as the team's recruiting coordinator and works with the team's forwards.
-In his first season with BSU, Olczyk helped lead the Beavers to their first WCHA Regular-Season title and 22nd in program history.
-At the conclusion of the 2016-17 seaosn, BSU's Phil Marinaccio finished among the league's top 10 scorers and both he (second-Team) and Gerry Fitzgerald (Third-Team) earned a spot on the All-WCHA squad.
+At Bemidji State Olczyk serves as the team's recruiting coordinator and works with BSU's forwards.
+In his first season, Olczyk helped lead the Beavers to their first WCHA Regular-Season title and 22nd in program history.
+At the conclusion of the 2016-17 season, BSU's Phil Marinaccio finished among the league's top 10 scorers and both he (second-Team) and Gerry Fitzgerald (Third-Team) earned a spot on the All-WCHA squad.
 In 2017-18, Forward Kyle Bauman (9g-21a) became the first BSU player since 2011-12 to record at least 30 points, while his 21 assists marked the most by a Beaver since BSU great Brad Hunt posted 21 in 2011-12.
 Owen Sillinger came onto the scene in 2018-19 earning a spot on the WCHA All-Rookie team after leading all BSU freshmen and ranking fifth on the team ith 19 points (10g-9a).
 His 10 goals tied for second on the team.
 Despite being cut short due to COVID-19, BSU's 2019-20 season was a rousing success.
 Averaging 3.21 goals per game, BSU ranked second in the WCHA, 13th in the nation and posted its best goals per game average since 2009-10.
 The Beavers finished the season ranked 11th in the nation to cap an eight-week run among the nation's top 20 teams.
 Forward Adam Brady, who led the nation with 12 power-play goals in 2019-20, became BSU's second First Team All-WCHA since joining the league in 2010-11.
 In addition, Sillinger was selected Second-Team All-WCHA and Elias Rosén earned a spot on the league's All-Rookie Team as well as Third Team All-WCHA recognition.

 Prior to his time at Niagara, Olczyk spent one season (2014-15) as assistant coach and recruiting coordinator for Utica College, a Division III men’s hockey program in Utica, N.Y.
 As a part of the Pioneers’ coaching staff, Olczyk oversaw the defensemen, led their power-play unit and was responsible for recruiting forward Hayden Dawes, the 2015-16 ECAC-W Rookie of the Year and an all-rookie team honoree.
 He also developed and implemented the team’s pre-season and in-season weight training plan and coordinated the team’s community service initiative.